ncssm/dssi25/_modules/day-04.md

 : ☕ Coffee Break ☕

 10:30am
-: **Workshop Session**{: .label .label-red } NC State - InSTEP : Commitment Statements and Planning Time
+: **Workshop Session**{: .label .label-red } NC State - InSTEP Team : **Title**: Implementation Planning Time
+: This session will provide support and time to plan for how to bring data science into your classroom next school year.

 12:00pm
  : 🥘 Lunch 🥘